jrpotter/notebook/network/link/node.md

 Media access control (MAC) refers to a link layer subprotocol.

-A MAC address is a unique identifier assigned to an [[infrastructure#NICs|NIC]] for use as a network address.
+A MAC address is a unique identifier assigned to an NIC for use as a network address.
 Such addresses are typically assigned by the hardware manufacturer.
 They are represented as six groups of 2 [[radices|hexadecimal]] digits, possibly separated by some delimiter (e.g. colons, hyphens, etc.).

 A **station** or **node** refers to a network interface within a network.
 Every station has its own unique MAC address.